forumone/gesso/README.md

 Since many of the Drupal templates reference twig files inside Pattern Lab using Twig namespaces, this module is required for the theme to function.

-3. Install the
+3. Optional: Install the
 [Twig Field Value](https://www.drupal.org/project/twig_field_value) module.
-Some of the Drupal templates make use of this module's functionality to reference field values.
+This is not required, but will make working with Twig templates easier.

 4. Optional: Install the
 [Twig Tweak](https://www.drupal.org/project/twig_tweak) module.